geenasmith/WordAndSymbolSpotting/README.md

 ```
 pip install -r requirements.txt
 ```
-3. Run the program, including the randomize argument if the data should be randomized or not:
+3. Run the program, including the optional randomize argument if the data should be randomized or not:
 ```
 python3 algRunner.py src/dataSet